poojanagrawal/mesalabs-day1/lab1/README.md

 can reach and $f_0$ which describes how deep in the convection zones the model switches from mixing by convection to overshoot.

+>> I love how f and f0 have been descibed above paragraph.
+Nice and simple.
+I will recommend moving above paragraph to session 1 heading below (between session 1 heading and setting up your MESA work directory sub heading.
 ---

 ## SESSION 1

 ### Setting up your MESA work directory

-1. We will start from the mostly empty default MESA work directory and slowly build it up until we have a properly fleshed-out main-sequence model.
+1. We will start from the default MESA work directory and slowly build it up until we have a properly fleshed-out main-sequence model.
 Make a new empty directory called lab1, go into the empty directory and copy over the default MESA work directory: